-When lodging your SAR we encourage you to report your Australian business number (ABN) on your SAR as it allows our systems to match your members correctly.
-This ensures the account details for the SMSF are displayed for the member when they access ATO online services.
+When lodging your SAR we encourage you to report your Australian business number (ABN) so our systems match your members correctly.
+Members can view the SMSF account details on ATO online services.

-Your member is then able to choose their SMSF account if they are completing the following forms online for:
+Members can choose their SMSF account if they are completing forms online for:

 - compassionate release of super

 - early release of super

 - excess concessional contribution election

 - excess non-concessional contribution election

-- Division 293 election
+- Division 293 election.

-It also means that the member's SMSF account details are visible on Online services for agents if your member uses a registered tax agent.
+Member's SMSF account details are available on Online services for agents if they use a registered tax agent.